This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Grapefruit Cake

-These step-by-step photos and instructions are here to help you visualize how to make a small grapefruit cake.
+These photos and instructions are here to help you visualize how to make a small grapefruit cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

 four photos showing how to make a cake batter.